 My name is Erin K Orr.
 I spent my early childhood in Canada on the farms of my loving Irish and Estonian grandparents.
 I moved to Hawaii at age 9, when my young, free-spirited mother married my adventurous step dad who had sailed to Maui on his boat.
 I have now lived in New York City for about 20 years.
 I’m married to a Tennessee man with strong family connections to India.
 I have no formal training as a cook, but I have spent a ridiculous amount of my life thinking about and preparing food.
-I’m a professional puppeteer, storyteller, arts educator, food blogger and chef.
-For the last couple of years my food and theater interests have found a shared home as the chef for the Illuminati Ball.
+I’m a professional puppeteer, storyteller, arts educator, food blogger and kitchen witch.

 WHAT ABOUT THE LITTLE SIS?

 Silvi lives in Vancouver and is making artisanal chocolate, working on an organic farm,

 studying to become an engineer, singing in an Estonian Choir and doing burlesque, working in the Vancouver film industry and creating music for her AMAZING experimental, gothic Estonian vocal quartet.
 She still posts very occasionally.
 I highly recommend her posts on how to make experimental economical vegetable stock, advice on how to improvise a stir fry and how to cook the wild plantain or myrtle berries that you might have growing in your yard.

 I’ve decided that Big Sis little Dish is still good name for the blog, even though my little sister does not post so often anymore.
-I am still a big sister, and I still want to use this blog as a way honour food memories and create community through food with whoever wants to come to the table.
+I am still a big sister, and I still want to use this blog as a way honor food memories and create community through food with whoever wants to come to the table.